coderefinery/train-the-trainer/_episodes/01-intro.md

 ## Main goals

-- Develop and maintain training material on software best practices for researchers that already write code.
+- Develop and maintain **training material on software best practices** for researchers that already write code.
 Our material addresses all academic disciplines and tries to be as programming language-independent as possible.
 - Provide a [code repository hosting service](https://coderefinery.org/repository/) that is open and free for all researchers based in universities and research institutes from Nordic countries.
-- Provide training opportunities in the Nordics using Carpentries and CodeRefinery training materials.
+- Provide **training opportunities** in the Nordics using Carpentries and CodeRefinery training materials.
-- Articulate and implement the CodeRefinery sustainability plan.
+- Articulate and implement the CodeRefinery **sustainability plan**.

 ---

 ## Impact

+We collect feedback and survey results to measure our impact.

 3-6 months after attending a workshop, past participants are asked to complete a short post-workshop survey.
 The survey questions aim to establish what impact CodeRefinery workshops have on how past participants develop